LiamJCates/Programming-Notes/C++/Values.md

 or
 VariableType VariableName = InitialValue;

 The variable type attribute tells the compiler the nature of data the variable can store, and the compiler reserves the necessary space for it.

 The name chosen by the programmer is a friendly replacement for the address in the memory where the variable’s value is stored.

+C++ makes it possible to declare multiple variables of a type at once and to declare variables at the beginning of a function.

+int firstNumber = 0, secondNumber = 0, multiplicationResult = 0;

+Yet, declaring a variable when it is first needed is often better as it makes the code readable—one notices the type of the variable when the declaration is close to its point of first use.

 While some user defined types might have a default initialization, built in types do not.
 Unless the initial value is assigned, you cannot be sure of the contents of that variable's memory location.
 Therefore, initialization is optional, but it’s often a good programming practice

+## Naming Variables
 Naming variables appropriately is important for writing good, understandable, and maintainable code.

 Variable names in C++ can be alphanumeric, but they cannot start with a number.
 They cannot contain spaces and cannot contain arithmetic operators (such as +, –, and so on) within them.
 Variable names also cannot be reserved keywords.

-For example, a variable named return will cause compilation failure.
-Variable names can contain the underscore character_that often is used in descriptive variable naming.
+Variable names can contain the underscore character _ that often is used in descriptive variable naming.

 Keywords You Cannot Use as Variable or Constant Names